cesarferreira/AndroidQuickUtils/README.md

 -----

 ## Instalation
-As simple as going to your project's properties and include the `QuickUtils.jar` library.
+As simple as going to your project's properties and include the `QuickUtils.jar` library or add the QuickUtils project as a library as shown below.

  ![](https://dl.dropbox.com/u/86831/cesarferreira/goanswer.png)